DanielGutknechtFRA/Testing-for-Selection/README.md

 # Testing-for-Selection
 This repository contains R code to perform nonparametric (distribution free) tests for sample selection.
-The code replicates the empirical analysis and the simulation from the paper "Testing for Quantile Sample Selection" by V. Corradi and Daniel Gutknecht (permanent link to working paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3805043; published version: https://doi.org/10.1093/ectj/utac027).
+The code replicates the empirical analysis and the simulation from the paper "Testing for Quantile Sample Selection" by V. Corradi and Daniel Gutknecht  in the Econometrics Journal (vol. 26:2, pp.147-173; permanent link to working paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3805043; published version: https://doi.org/10.1093/ectj/utac027).
 Note that all page references below are w.r.t. the current version of the paper from this link.
 Please refer to the paper for further details.

 There are two subfolders contained in this repository: